Accounting · June 05, 2024

-The convenience of payroll direct deposit is a benefit for both businesses and employees.
-It gives employees faster, easier access to their pay while streamlining your company's payroll process.
+Setting up direct deposit payroll is a major perk for both businesses and employees.
+It gives staff faster, secure access to their pay while streamlining your payroll process.

-Fortunately, this service can be easily added to your existing business banking relationship.
-If you're unsure how to set up direct deposit, here's an overview of what you need to get started.
+Direct deposit is an automated method that can be added to your existing business banking relationship.
+More than 93% of Americans use direct deposit, according to the American Payroll Association's 2022 Getting Paid in America survey.
+If you'd like to set up direct deposit for your staff, here's an overview of what you need to get started.

 Direct deposit versus paper checks

-When employees opt for direct deposit, their payroll funds are sent directly to the bank account of their choice.
-This gives them immediate access to their pay and avoids the need to deposit a paper check and wait for it to clear.
+When employees have direct deposit, their payroll funds are sent directly to the bank account of their choice.
+This gives them immediate access to their pay, thus avoiding having to deposit and wait for paper checks to clear.

-Employees still receive an earnings statement displaying their withholdings when they use direct deposit.
-They can view these statements online within a payroll system, or you can provide them with printed copies.
+They'll still receive an earnings statement displaying their withholdings when they use direct deposit.
+They can access their statements online within a payroll system, or you can provide them with printed copies.

-In addition to employees receiving faster access to their pay, benefits of direct deposit include:
+Offering direct deposit is one of the best flexible payment options for your employees.
+In addition to employees receiving faster access to their pay, other perks of direct deposit include:

-• Simplification: Direct deposit simplifies the payroll process by eliminating the need to print and distribute paper checks.
+• Simplifying the payroll process by eliminating the need to print and distribute paper checks

 How to set up direct deposit

-Once your direct deposit process is ready to go, you can tell employees about the benefit.
-If they choose this new option, they'll need to give you their bank account information and sign an authorization form.
+Once your direct deposit process is running smoothly, tell employees about the service options.
+If they choose direct deposit, they'll need to give you their bank account information and sign an authorization form.

 The bottom line

-As more types of payments and disbursements move online, direct deposit is becoming more expected for many employees—and it can make life easier for business owners and HR departments.
-If your business doesn't offer this popular benefit, now is a good time to speak with your business banking representative to explore your options.
+As digital payment services and disbursements evolve online, direct deposit is becoming a default for employees—and it can make life easier for business owners and HR departments.
+If your business doesn't offer this popular payment method, now is a good time to speak with your business banking representative to explore your options.

 Insights